Is it Safe to Travel in Costa Rica?

 - Keep your bank’s phone number handy.
 In case your credit card is stolen, have your bank’s phone number easily accessible so you can call and cancel the card immediately.

 - Avoid walking at night.
 Take official taxis and Ubers at night.
-If you must walk at night, do not walk alone.
+If you must walk at night, do not walk alone and avoid poorly lit areas.

 - Stay alert.
 Always keep in mind that you are traveling abroad and it’s important to never let your guard down.